Automobile Insurance FAQs

 - If I rent a car while traveling on university business, what insurance options should I take?

 Each campus has a designated individual to complete the titling and licensing process and to assist you with answering this question.
 These folks will schedule your vehicle with Risk & Insurance Management so your vehicle is covered in case of an accident.
-When you contact them, be sure to have at your fingertips:
+Please refer to the Vehicle Insurance Coverage Enrollment Form UM 6 for required information.

 Do not delay scheduling licensed vehicles; be sure to send the information to your coordinator as quickly as possible to make sure you're covered!
 Buckle up and drive safely!